jdolny/Docs/docs/imaging/build-wie.md

 * Login to the Toems-UI and select **Admin Settings->Client Com Servers**.
 Copy the URL for the com server this WIE will connect to.

-!!! info "The WIE does not have the ability to dynamically select a com server like the LIE does.
-It will only connect to the server that's been copied from the previous step"
+?>The WIE does not have the ability to dynamically select a com server like the LIE does.
+It will only connect to the server that's been copied from the previous step

 * In the package that was unzipped, **right click** on **ToemsPE-Build.cmd** and select **edit**